vaginessa/dns-wiki/Apps-leak-user-privacy-data-during-boot.md

 - Press Menu button
 - Tap on _'More'_
 - Tap _'Disable data connection'_, or _'disable data on boot'_.
+- Once the boot are complete you an re-enable the data connection.

 --------------------
 For the second Workaround you need init.d support.
 Ask you ROM/Kernel Developer or see on you readme if you have init.d support or not.
 Do **NOT** ask on this Github-Repro!